 Pilot implementations of the Blueprint started in January 2018 in the following sectors: automotive; defence; maritime technology; textile, clothing, leather and footwear; space and tourism.
 6 additional sectors have been selected for a second wave of implementation which will start at the end of 2018: construction; paper industry; steel; additive manufacturing; green technologies and renewable energy; and maritime shipping.
 A third wave will be launched in 2019 (the sectors are currently under selection).

 In December 2016 the Commission launched the ‘Digital Skills and Jobs Coalition’.
-It builds on the results of the Grand Coalition for Digital Jobs 2013-2016 and the EU e-skills strategy, and is consistent with work done under Education and Training 2020.
-This action invites EU countries to develop national digital skills strategies, establish national digital skills coalitions and develop measures to bring digital skills and competences to all levels of education and training.
+It builds on the results of the Grand Coalition for Digital Jobs 2013-2016 and the EU e-skills strategy.
+EU countries are invited to develop national skills strategies and to establish national digital skills coalitions.
+Stakeholders are invited to make pledges to reduce the digital skills gap in Europe.

 The demand for IT practitioners is on a solid growth track.
 It is estimated that the number of IT practitioners in the EU should grow from 8 million in 2015 to 8.7 million in 2020.
 It is also estimated that the gap between demand and supply will reach 500,000 in 2020, down from the 756,000 estimated in December 2015.
 This reflects an increased supply from education and vocational training.
 Almost 240,000 IT graduates keep entering the labour market each year, and more than 100,000 new IT practitioners enter without a formal degree (‘lateral entries’).